jlampel/voronoi_scatter/docs/noise_mix.md

 ---
-excerpt: Documentation for the Noise Blending function of the Scattershot add-on for Blender.
+excerpt: Documentation for the Noise Mix function of the Scattershot add-on for Blender.
 nav_order: 2
 nav_exclude: false
 search_exclude: false
 ---

-## Noise Blending
+## Noise Mix

 The Noise Blend operator, also found in the Node menu and RMB context menu, allows you to instantly mix together any number of nodes with a noise pattern.
 The only option, Mix Outputs By, determines which outputs of the selected nodes get mixed together.